Fulfillville Opens Warehouse Space for Startups in Philadelphia

 Female-Owned and Managed

-To help with her mission, Nancy brought in Maria Bernardo, who has a background in fulfillment as well as culinary hospitality.
-It was Maria’s experience in hospitality, along with Nancy’s prior experience with restaurants, that sparked the idea to open the center to food and beverage startups.
-“Extra certifications and refrigeration were needed, but we have the knowledge, background, and the passion to store, pick, pack, and ship food products and other retail items while maintaining product integrity,” said Maria.
+It was Nancy’s prior experience with restaurants, that sparked the idea to open the center to food and beverage startups.
+“Extra certifications and refrigeration were needed, but we have the knowledge, background, and the passion to store, pick, pack, and ship food products and other retail items while maintaining product integrity,.

 Having built many successful businesses over the years, Nancy has a true love for her fellow entrepreneurs.
 There is no client too large or too small; the team works just as hard for each client.
 Fulfillville doesn’t have the same minimums and requirements as larger warehouses, allowing space for startups and up-coming ‘makers’ to ship their products, promising to guide them on their journey into e-commerce.